-If you disposed of regulated futures or foreign currency contracts in 1999 (or had unrealized profit or loss on these contracts that were open at the end of 1998 or 1999), you should receive Form 1099-B, or an equivalent statement, from your broker.
+If you disposed of regulated futures or foreign currency contracts in 2005 (or had unrealized profit or loss on these contracts that were open at the end of 2004 or 2005), you should receive

+Form 1099-B, or an equivalent statement, from your broker.

 Form 6781.
-Use Part I of Form 6781, Gains and Losses From Section 1256 Contracts and Straddles, to report your gains and losses from all section 1256 contracts that are open at the end of the year or that were closed out during the year.
-This includes the amount shown in box 9 of Form 1099-B, or on the equivalent statement.
-Then enter the net amount of these gains and losses on Schedule D (Form 1040).
+Use Part I of Form 6781.
+Gains and Losses From Section 1256 Contracts and Straddles, to report your gains and losses from all section 1256 contracts that are open at the end of the year or that were closed out during the year.
+This includes the amount shown in box 11 of Form 1099-B. Then enter the net amount of these gains and losses on Schedule D (Form 1040).
 Include a copy of Form 6781 with your income tax return.